Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 His mental illness also affected his work and ability to paint and ensured his work was not appreciated during his lifetime.

-In one of Theo’s letters, we could see how Van Gogh had mental illness,
+In one of Theo’s letters, we can see how Van Gogh had a mental illness,

 “It is now more than a month since I received a letter from Vincent’s own hand.
 The doctor wrote the last time that it is still very rare for him to be his old self.
 He usually sits with his head in his hands, and if someone speaks to him, it is as though it hurts him, and he gestures for them to leave him alone.
 How sad that condition is, and Dr Peyron says that although he has hope that the crisis will soon be over, it will leave its mark on his constitution.
 If only we could do something for him, but having him come here would be irresponsible unless one were sure that there is not one moment of danger that the crisis will return during the journey or while here.
 It is such a pity, just now when he is having such success with his work.
 Many people have taken notice of his work.”